If you don’t see your question answered here, please feel free to contact us.

 What should I expect from my first appointment?

-Treatments usually take 45 minutes to 1 hour depending on what we're working on.
-After the treatment, we'll talk about your treatment plan and when you should come back again.
+Sessions usually last about 45 minutes to 1 hour.
+Afterwards, we’ll talk about your broad goals and develop a plan together for follow-up visits.
 You may also be given “homework”, such as paying attention to a certain symptom throughout the week.

 What should I wear?